'Where art and the imagination collide'

-To make what can be a potentially complicated decision a little easier, I have listed the most regularly asked questions that potential clients may ask me.
+To make what can be a potentially complicated and daunting decision a little easier, I have listed below the most regularly asked questions that potential clients may ask me.
 So it may be very useful to read through the FAQ to see if your queries are answered.
-Obviously if you do have any further questions, then please do contact me.
+By all means if you do have any further questions, then please do contact me.

 As a client, how much can I expect to pay to commission your services?

 This is perhaps the most important question a client will ask me, but it is also the hardest to answer because I like to treat every project individually and give it the due care and attention it deserves.
-I always strive to accommodate potential clients as much as possible with competitive rates, but do please consider a realistic budget before contacting me, to compensate me for both the time and effort which goes into producing illustrations.
+I always strive to accommodate potential clients as much as possible with competitive rates, but do please consider a realistic budget before contacting me, to compensate me for both the time and effort which goes into producing illustrations to a high standard.

 Can you provide me with a sample illustration before I commission your services?